-FACTBOX-Soccer-Major signings by A-League clubs
+FACTBOX-Soccer-Major signings by A-league clubs

 ALESSANDRO DEL PIERO (Sydney FC 2012-13)

-Alessandro Del Piero's move to Sydney FC is undoubtedly the highest profile signing in the seven years of the A-League.
+Alessandro Del Piero's move to Sydney FC was undoubtedly the highest profile signing in the seven years of the A-League.

 A winner of six Serie A titles in 19 seasons with Juventus, Del Piero was also part of their 1996 Champions League winning side.
 He scored a club record 289 goals for the Turin side.

+The 34-year-old former Leicester, Liverpool, Birmingham and Wigan striker won 62 caps for England, scoring seven goals and playing at two World Cups, but was without a club after being released by Aston Villa at the end of last season.

+Heskey could make his debut on Oct.
+7 when the Jets host Adelaide United before a short trip down the coast on Oct.
+13 to face Sydney FC and Del Piero.

-- - ($1 = 0.9778 Australian dollars) (Compiled by Damian Gill and Nick Mulvenney, editing by Patrick Johnston)
+($1 = 0.9778 Australian dollars) (Compiled by Damian Gill and Nick Mulvenney; editing by Ian Ransom)